gatsbyjs/gatsby/docs/blog/2019-07-23-google-sheets-gatsby-acroyoga-video-explorer/index.md

 }
 ```

-This query uses $tag from React context (which was created in gatsby-node.js) to do the filtering.
+This query uses $tag from React context (which was created in `gatsby-node.js`) to do the filtering.
 If $tag is found in the array of tags (for that row), then it returns that row (which is a video).
 This is how I can create separate instructor and tag pages that only show those relevant videos (the videos with those specific tags or instructors).

-At the top of my tag pages, I have a title that says “24 videos tagged with [the tag]”.
+At the top of my tag pages, I have a title that says "24 videos tagged with `[the tag]`".
 To get the tag for that page, I need to pass pageContext as a prop to this template component.
 That allows me to access that \$tag variable within the template (instead of a graphql query).
 Now I can make the title with the following code:

 ```jsx
 {itemsWithTag.length} {itemsWithTag.length > 1 ? 'videos' : 'video'} tagged with